 - Data federation collects data from multiple sources and prepares them to function together.

-Database management systems (DBMS) are data-keeping systems used to automate or oversee these types of data management.
+Database management systems (DBMS)—similar to business process management or enterprise resource planning (ERP) tools— are data-keeping systems used to automate or oversee these types of data management.
 Relational DBMSs rely on the SQL programming language to structure and connect data, while NoSQL databases are better suited for unstructured data.

 Data is valuable only if it can be protected, processed, and acted upon.
 Leveraging your data is rewarding but complex.
 As data fuels enterprises in larger quantities and at faster speeds, there are challenges to prepare for.